- How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

 IV.
 Davis-Bacon Wage Surveys

 The Davis-Bacon and Related Acts (DBRA) require the payment of prevailing wages to laborers and mechanics employed on the site of the work of certain federal or federally assisted contracts for construction, alteration, or repair.
 For more information about the types of contracts covered by the DBRA, visit http://www.dol.gov/agencies/whd/govcontracts/dbra.
-The Davis-Bacon Act requires the Secretary of Labor to determine the prevailing wage and fringe benefit rates that are included in DBRA-covered contracts.
-To determine such rates, the U.S. Department of Labor’s Wage and Hour Division (WHD) obtains and compiles wage rate information through a survey program conducted in accordance with the DBRA’s implementing regulations.
+The Davis-Bacon Act requires the Secretary of Labor to determine the prevailing wage and fringe benefit rates in a given area, which are then incorporated into DBRA-covered contracts as minimum rates that must be paid to workers on those contracts.
+To determine such rates, the U.S. Department of Labor’s Wage and Hour Division (WHD) obtains and compiles wage rate information through a voluntary survey program conducted in accordance with the DBRA’s implementing regulations.

 16. Who does the Department of Labor contact during the survey?

-WHD reviews “Dodge Reports” to identify active projects in the area to be surveyed.
-An initial notification package is mailed to all general/prime contractors that are identified through this review.
-This package includes a letter containing information regarding the parameters of the survey as well as WHD contact information.
-The letter encloses a copy of Form WD-10 (e WD-10), “Report of Construction Contractor Wage Rates,” reflecting the project and contractor information WHD obtained from the Dodge Reports.
-The letter also requests that the identified general/prime contractor provide responsive wage rate information in its possession and also identify other contractors and subcontractors on the general/prime contractor’s projects who may possess wage rate information within the survey parameters.
+A survey participation letter is mailed to all general/prime contractors and subcontractors that are identified through this review.
+This letter includes information regarding the parameters of the survey as well as WHD contact information.
+The letter also requests that the identified general/prime contractor or subcontractor provide responsive wage rate information in its possession for work performed on projects within the survey parameters.

-If responses to the initial notification package have not been received from all identified general/prime contractors within four to five weeks, follow-up letters will be sent to all non-respondents.
-If after six to seven weeks a response still has not been received from all identified general/prime contractors, a telephone follow-up may be made.
-If it is not practical to telephone each non-respondent, a random sample telephone follow-up may be conducted
+If after four weeks a response has not been received from all identified general/prime contractors and subcontractors, reminder emails will be sent out.
+After six weeks a follow-up telephone call may be made.
+If it is not practical to telephone each non-respondent, a random sample of follow-up telephone calls may be conducted.

-Letters announcing a survey are also sent to Congressional representatives, contractor trade associations, and unions at both the local and headquarters levels to advise them of the survey and solicit their cooperation in furnishing payment data.
+Letters announcing a survey are also sent to congressional representatives, contractor trade associations, and unions at both the local and national levels to advise them of the survey and solicit their cooperation in publicizing the survey and/or furnishing payment data.
 Federal, state, and local government agencies also are notified.
-These letters contain information regarding the type of construction being surveyed, the area being surveyed, the survey time frame, and the cut-off data for data submission.
-These letters also request recipients to encourage contractors to respond to the survey.
+These letters contain information regarding the type of construction being surveyed, the area being surveyed, the survey time frame, and the cut-off date for data submission.
+These letters also ask recipients to encourage contractors to respond to the survey.

-Contractors identified by any source, including in response to the initial notification package, are asked to provide wage information and to furnish lists of subcontractors.
-WHD then contacts such subcontractors about participating in the survey.
+Contractors identified by any source, including in response to the initial notification, are asked to provide wage information.

-If you are not notified of a survey but have relevant wage data, contact the Branch of Wage Survey Team, listed here for your geographical area of interest and request that you be informed of surveys in your geographic area.
+If you are not notified of a survey but have relevant wage data, contact the Branch of Wage Surveys Team, listed here for your geographical area of interest, and request that you be informed of surveys in your geographic area.

 17. Why should I participate?

-Survey results are based solely on the information received during the course of a survey.
+Survey results are based solely on the information received during the course of a voluntary survey.
 Your participation is crucial to the process.
-The higher the level of participation, the more WHD can be confident that the wages it publishes reflect the prevailing wages in the area.
-Where WHD receives insufficient wage data for a particular county, WHD may be required to consider wage data from projects in surrounding counties or even counties across the entire state to determine a prevailing wage rate, or WHD may be required to omit classifications from the published wage decision.
-Omitting classifications on wage decisions may increase the number of conformances necessary on DBRA- covered construction projects.
+Higher levels of participation can contribute to the publication of accurate prevailing wage rates.
+When WHD receives insufficient wage data for a particular county, WHD may be required to consider wage data from projects in surrounding counties or even counties across the entire state to determine a prevailing wage rate, or WHD may be required to omit classifications from the published wage determination.
+Omitting classifications on wage determinations may increase the number of conformances necessary on DBRA-covered construction projects.
 Your participation makes a difference.

 18. Do I have to receive a letter to participate in the survey?

 You do not need to receive notification from WHD to participate in the survey.
 All interested parties, including all contractors who worked on construction projects within the survey parameters in the areas being surveyed, are encouraged to participate.
-If you do not receive a letter, you can fill out WD-10s electronically or contact the Branch of Wage Survey Team for a notification letters and paper WD-10s.
-The electronic WD-10 can be found at www.dol.gov/agencies/whd/programs/dbra/wd-10.
+If you do not receive a letter, you can fill out WD-10s electronically at https://www.dol.gov/agencies/whd/government-contracts/construction/surveys/status.
+You can also download the form at www.dol.gov/agencies/whd/programs/dbra/wd-10.

-19. Does Wage and Hour use data collected during the survey process to target enforcement activity?
+19. Does the Wage and Hour Division use data collected during the survey process to target enforcement activity?

 20. If I do not work on federally funded construction projects, should I participate in the survey process?

 Yes.
 Contractors that do not work on DBRA construction projects should still participate in the survey process, and any usable data they submit within the survey parameters will be used in establishing prevailing wage and fringe benefit rates.
-Wage surveys are contractors’ chance to help ensure that the rates WHD publishes most accurately reflect prevailing wage rates, and contractors that do not work on DBRA construction projects have a particular incentive to participate in the survey process to the extent that the wage rates published on DBRA wage determinations may affect the labor markets in which such contractors participate.
-Moreover, data on projects that are not subject to a DBRA is used exclusively to determine prevailing wage rates for building and residential wage surveys unless such data is insufficient to determine a prevailing wage rate.
+Wage surveys are contractors’ or interested parties’ chance to help ensure that the rates WHD publishes most accurately reflect the prevailing wage rates in the area.

-No. Our notification letter encourages you to not only provide data for any projects WHD has identified, but also to submit data for any other projects you have worked on, or for which you otherwise possess wage data, within the survey parameters.
-Blank WD-10 forms are enclosed with our notification letters for that purpose.
+No. Our notification letter encourages you to submit data for projects you have worked on, or for which you otherwise possess wage data, within the survey parameters.
 You are encouraged to submit data for ALL construction projects that fall with the parameters of the survey.

 22. Is WHD only collecting data on federally funded construction projects?

-All wage data within the survey parameters, whether on federally, state, local or privately funded construction projects, is requested.
+All wage data within the survey parameters, whether a construction project is federally funded, state funded, locally funded, or privately funded, is requested.

 23. How are prevailing wage rates calculated?

 Basic hourly rate.
-The prevailing wage is the wage paid to the majority (greater than 50 percent) of the workers in the classification on similar projects in the area during the relevant period.
-If the same wage is not paid to a majority of workers in the classification, then the prevailing wage is the weighted average wage rate.
+The prevailing wage is the wage paid to the majority (greater than 50 percent) of the workers in the classification on similar projects in the area during the relevant period. if the same wage is not paid to a majority of those employed in the classification, the prevailing wage will be the wage paid to the greatest number, provided that such greatest number constitutes at least 30 percent of those employed.
+If the same wage is not paid to 30 percent or more of workers in the classification, then the weighted average wage rate is used.
 See 29 C.F.R. § 1.2(a)(1).

 Fringe benefit rate.
 If more than 50 percent of the workers in a single classification are paid any fringe benefits, then fringe benefits prevail.
 In determining the amount of prevailing fringe benefits, WHD follows the same rules set forth above with respect to calculation of prevailing hourly wage rates, i.e., the prevailing fringe benefit rate is the rate paid to the majority (greater than 50 percent) of the workers in the classification who received at least some fringe benefits on similar projects in the area during the relevant period.
-If the same fringe benefit rate is not paid to a majority of such workers, then the prevailing rate is the weighted average fringe benefit rate.
-See 29 C.F.R. § 1.2(a)(1).
+If the same fringe benefit rate is not paid to a majority of such workers, then the prevailing fringe benefit will be the rate paid to the greatest number of those who received fringe benefits, provided that such greatest number is at least 30 percent.
+If the same fringe benefit is not paid to 30 percent of such workers, then the prevailing rate is the weighted average fringe benefit rate for workers who received fringe benefits.
+See 29 C.F.R. § 1.2.

 24. I am the owner of the construction project.
 How can I participate in the Davis-Bacon wage survey?

 You may provide WHD with the name and contact information of the general or prime contractor and/or subcontractors that worked on the project so that WHD may contact these contractors directly about participating in the survey.
-This information should be provided as early on in the survey process as possible.
+This information should be provided as early in the survey process as possible.
+Information can be submitted on Davis-Bacon Wage Survey Subcontractor Contact Information Form WD-10a or email to DavisBaconInfo@dol.gov.

 25. I am a prime/general contractor and I subcontract for all of the project work.
 How can I participate in the Davis-Bacon wage survey?

 You may provide a list of your subcontractors, including their contact information, for each of your projects so that WHD may contact the subcontractors directly about participating in the survey.
-This list should be provided as early in the survey process as possible.
+This list should be provided as early in the survey process as possible and can be submitted on Davis-Bacon Wage Survey Subcontractor Contact Information Form WD-10a or emailed to DavisBaconInfo@dol.gov.

-26. In order to submit wage data for a survey, must the underlying work have been performed within the survey time frame?
+26. In order to submit wage data for a survey, must the underlying work have been performed within the construction time frame?

-28. I have a large number of workers, can I average my wage rates?
+27. I have a large number of workers.
+Can I average my wage rates?

 WHD may not accept average wage rates as these would skew the results of the wage survey calculations.
 You should report the individual wage rate and fringe benefit for each of your workers.
 (See example below)

-You should report any foreperson who is performing manual labor on the project more than 20 percent of the time.
-Forepersons who do not spend more than 20 percent of their time performing manual labor on the site of the work do not need to be reported.
+You should report any foreperson who is performing manual labor on the project more than 20 percent of the time in a workweek.
+Forepersons who do not spend more than 20 percent of their time performing manual labor on the site of the work in a workweek do not need to be reported for that workweek.
 Those employees in a bona fide apprenticeship program also do not need to be reported for the survey.
 WHD does not issue wage rates for forepersons or apprentices.

 Fringe benefits are: